 Over the years, IoT has received much praise from both large enterprises and individual consumers.
 However, the mass adoption of this new technology gives rise to many security concerns.
 To put it simply, every ‘thing’ connected to the ‘internet’ is a potential security threat to the whole network.
 The San Francisco-based IoT conference, Internet of Things World, surveyed over 100 IoT enterprise leaders and revealed that security and implementation are the top two categories of challenges for the technology adoption.

 According to the 2020 Unit 42 IoT Threat Report, currently 98% of IoT device traffic is unencrypted, meaning that the absolute majority of confidential and personal data on the network is extremely vulnerable to cyber-attacks.
 Moreover, 57% of IoT devices can be easily exploited by hackers as they are vulnerable to medium-severity attacks.
-Given the advantages of IoT and its exponentially growing popularity, it’s critical to re-examine how we approach security management of IoT devices and networks.
+Given the advantages of IoT and its exponentially growing popularity, it’s critical to re-examine how we approach enterprise network management to protect IoT devices and networks.

 Connected devices are designed principally for users’ convenience: they enable easy network access, which is usually automatic or by entering user credentials.
 This allows people to use their devices easily from anywhere in the world.
 At the same time, this opens numerous doors for cybercriminals, who can access internet-connected devices and steal personal information, such as financial data or sensitive medical information.